igor11191708/coreml-stable-diffusion-swift-example/README.md

 - You need to have Xcode 13 installed in order to have access to Documentation Compiler (DocC)
 - Go to Product > Build Documentation or **⌃⇧⌘ D**

-Disclaimer : It's not official Hugging Face app for running text-to-image or image-to-image models from [Hugging Face](https://huggingface.co) to generate images.
+Disclaimer : It's not official Hugging Face package for running text-to-image or image-to-image models from [Hugging Face](https://huggingface.co) to generate images.
+By launching and downloading models from Hugging Face, you take responsibility for yourself.
+I have no relationship with the model developers on Hugging Face.